The Truth About XP Deus V3.2-V5.X, page 14

 A PDF copy of this article is available for $4.95.
 You can pay this amount with your credit or debit card.

-Clicking on a button below will open a 'payment form' page powered by Donorbox and dedicated to www.MetalDetectingWorld.com - the only website with rights to sell and distribute my PDFs.
+Clicking on the button below or using the QR code below will open a 'payment form' page powered by Donorbox and dedicated to www.MetalDetectingWorld.com - the only website with rights to sell and distribute my PDFs.

 The payment form is certified Level 1 PCI DSS compliant and secured by SSL/TLS.
 Credit card information is encrypted and tokenized by the Stripe payment processor.
 MetalDetectingWorld.com does not store any card information.
 You do not need to have a Donorbox account or Stripe account to pay with your card.